 For the past decade, I’ve noticed that Hollywood has been pushing a disturbing narrative, centered around an “End of The World” apocalypse, that has left me with a little anxiety.
-Zombies, incurable disease outbreaks, and alien invasions have become a trope on the big screen; so much so, that folks are digesting this as normal.
-And this led me to start questioning what would happen if fiction became a reality.
+Zombies, incurable disease outbreaks, and alien invasions have become a trope on the big screen.
+So much so, that folks are digesting this as normal.
+This led me to start questioning what would happen if fiction became a reality.

 Where would we go?
 Where could we live?
 Could human life even continue?